clozinski/grok.install/INSTALL.md

     $ bin/paster serve parts/etc/deploy.ini

+When it is running it will display a URL.
+Copy that URL into your browser to view the running site.

+UserName:grok
+Passowrd:grok

 If you now connect to port 8080 and log in with username 'grok', password 'grok', you should be able to add the grok-based applications app and grokwiki  from the home page.

-#Chaning the Password

-You can run bin/zpasswd to create a new password file.  this will create some zdml which defines a new pricinpal.
-Copy that zcmo into etc/site.zcml.in and run bin/buildout again.
-There is already one principal in site.zcml.in.
-You probably want to delete the default grok principal and replace it with the new one you generated.

-#Running a Production Server
+##Running a Production Server

 bin/daemon will starta a production server.
 I believe it calls
     bin/paster serve parts/etc/deploy.ini

-#The Directory Structure
+##The Directory Structure

 You can read more about the directory structure of a buildout here: http://www.buildout.org/en/latest/docs/dirstruct.html